-An invoice document should clearly state it is actually an invoice.
-The recipient should be able to tell an invoice apart from, for example, a delivery note or an offer of renewal for a subscription.
+An invoice document should clearly state that it is an invoice.
+The recipient should be able to tell an invoice apart from a delivery note or an offer of renewal for a subscription.

 You should aim to send your invoice the same day as the goods or services are supplied.
 Businesses choosing to send invoices on one or two occasions every month will lose out financially in the long run.
 Every day of credit results in tied-up capital.